 Although Montreal is often compared to Paris, this cultural metropolis is very much its own distinct city.
-It has much of the Gallic charm associated with Paris: the French language, fine restaurants, historic buildings, lively streets and sidewalk cafes.
-But many visitors find Montreal much more casual and friendly than its European counterpart.
+It has much of the Gallic charm associated with Paris: the French language, fine restaurants, historical buildings, lively streets and sidewalk cafes.
+But many visitors find Montreal more casual and friendly than its European counterpart.

 A truly multicultural city with an international population, Montreal is a place unto itself and one of the most memorable urban destinations in North America.